1. Skip to content

 Fans expecting a release next year will be disappointed.
 The library has confirmed they have only partial negatives of the movie, around 90 minutes of unedited camera rushes without sound, as well as some behind-the-scenes footage.
 Even then, legal restrictions mean the movie cannot be commercially released.

-"Even if you could find the remaining footage and somehow reassemble it, using AI to do the voices, whatever, you still don't have the rights to charge a penny to see this material because O'Brien's estate stipulates that it will not happen," says Levy.
+"Even if you could find the remaining footage and somehow reassemble it, using AI to do the voices, whatever, you still don't have the rights to charge a penny to see this material because O'Brien's estate stipulates that it will not happen," said Levy.
 "It's a historical document, but will never be a commercial film."

 There have been several attempts to remake the original O'Brien and Denton script.
 A new version is supposedly in the works, with plans to shoot in Europe.
-But Levy suggests that the mystery surrounding the "lost Jerry Lewis Holocaust comedy" may be more valuable than the film itself.
+But Levy suggested that the mystery surrounding the "lost Jerry Lewis Holocaust comedy" may be more valuable than the film itself.

 Edited by: Stuart Braun and Cristina Burack